So how much does it actually cost to start a radio station? We’ve done the math for you and here’s what we found out:

 If you’re looking to download royalty free music, you may want to take a look at these links:

-It can be difficult to know where to turn to when it comes to microphones as there are so many possibilities.
+When you start a radio station, it can be difficult to know where to turn to in terms of microphones as there are so many possibilities.
 You may be tempted to choose a USB microphone as they are cheaper and can be plugged into your computer directly.
 However, we don’t recommend this type of microphone when it comes to broadcasting live because of the latency created.
 Many microphones exist for varied prices.

 If you’re on a tight budget, we recommend going for the Behringer XM8500 for under $20.

 Take a look: Our selection of popular microphones for radio and podcasting

 Bear in mind that not all microphones are sold with a stand and cables, make sure to count an extra $20 per stand and $10 for an XLR cable.

 If you’re planning on broadcasting live, or simply to ensure the quality of your broadcast, we recommend comfortable headphones.
 We also recommend testing your headset before buying it.